Online Consultation

 1. Sudden Weight Changes

-A rapid increase or decrease in weight—around 5 to 6 kilograms within one to two months—can disrupt hormone metabolism.
-This affects estrogen and progesterone levels, resulting in irregular or missed periods.
+A rapid increase or decrease in weight around 5 to 6 kilograms within one to two months can disrupt hormone metabolism.
+This affects estrogen and progesterone levels, resulting in hormonal imbalance symptoms like irregular or missed periods.

 1. Hormonal Imbalance

 Certain hormones can directly impact your menstrual cycle.
 Prolactin is an important hormone that increases during breastfeeding, which is why periods may not resume for some time.
 An elevated level of prolactin (hyperprolactinemia) can disrupt ovarian hormone release, leading to missed periods but no pregnancy symptoms.
-This hormonal imbalance can make it difficult to identify the underlying issue without further investigation.
+This hormonal imbalance in women can make it difficult to identify the underlying issue without further testing.

 Thyroid hormones also play a role.
 Whether they are overactive (hyperthyroidism) or underactive (hypothyroidism), changes in thyroid hormone levels can disrupt the balance of estrogen and progesterone, affecting your cycle.